source-foundry/Hack/README.md

 ### Changes

-Font changes are in the [Changelog](https://github.com/chrissimpkins/Hack/blob/master/CHANGELOG.md).
+Changes are in the [Changelog](https://github.com/chrissimpkins/Hack/blob/master/CHANGELOG.md).

-### Download and Install for Desktop Use

-#### Desktop Use
+### Usage

+#### Recommended Binaries by Platform

 The .ttf files are recommended for Windows and Linux users.

-OS X users can install the .ttf or .otf files.
+OS X users can install either the .otf or .ttf files.

-### Web Font Use

-DESCRIPTION

 ### Build Binaries